Chronic Nuisance Ordinance

 Follow these steps if you have a problem:

-4) Fill out the attached Chronic Nuisance Complaint form.
+- Complete the Chronic Nuisance Complaint form.
 Fill out the form even if you have called in the complaint.
 If your complaint does not need immediate resolution the Complaint Form itself is all you need to do.

 Please submit this form to the HSPNA President as soon after the occurrence as possible.
 This form will be forwarded to the City of Whitewater even if you have previously made the complaint in person.